Master of Buddhist Studiesprogramme

 Those serving in the helping professions such as the teachers, psychologists, social workers and healthcare workers who want to study how Buddhist teachings add a new dimension to the science of human psyche and how they can be applied to their daily work

-The basic qualification necessary for admission to the MBS programme is a Bachelor's degree with honours from The University of Hong Kong or an equivalent qualification from comparable institutions.
+The basic qualification necessary for admission to the MBS programme is a Bachelor's degree from The University of Hong Kong or an equivalent qualification from comparable institutions.

 Applicants from different disciplines are welcome.